Naked Green Machine Review

 I, for one, would sooner choose a bar of gourmet chocolate if I really wanted to consume such a large amount of sugar in one hit.
 But then I am happy to supplement my diet with other super greens powder products where I know what is going in to my body (through transparent labelling) and then add in additional ingredients if I need a fruit boost.

-My verdict: When you look at the sugar content and the too few greens ingredients, I would rather mix-up my super greens powder (Supergreen TONIK) or my other favourite Green Vibrance, than go for Naked Green Machine.
+My verdict: When you look at the sugar content and the too few greens ingredients, I would rather mix-up my super greens powder (Supergreen TONIK) or my other favourite Green Vibrance, than go for this juice.

 LifeHackerGuy Super Greens Recommendation